zhiburt/tabled/README.md

 └──────┴───────────────────────────────┘
 ```

-Also you can build your own one from scratch, and doing so not always possible at compile time,
+Also you can build your own one from scratch, and doing so is not always possible at compile time,
 so you may use `Theme` object to do that.

-Notice that the `Theme` is quite powerful on itself, you can check it in the [documentation](https://docs.rs/tabled/latest/tabled/settings/struct.Theme.html).
+Notice that the `Theme` is quite powerful by itself, you can check it in the [documentation](https://docs.rs/tabled/latest/tabled/settings/struct.Theme.html).

 ```rust
 use tabled::grid::config::{Border, HorizontalLine};